Summary

 • musculoskeletal conditions accounted for 2.4 million bed days, representing 7.6% of all bed days

-This figure shows that in 2021–22 hospitalisations for musculoskeletal conditions increased with age until 75–79 years, declining thereafter.
+This figure shows that in 2021–22 hospitalisations for musculoskeletal conditions increased with age until 75–79 years, and decreased thereafter.

 Variation by age and sex